marcelpetrick/DevNotes/BeenThereSeenThat/20221029_NeuroTechMUC_Hackathon_Day0/readme.md

 * the 6x6 matrix speller

 * before using any BCI-application some calibration is needed first
-* out of the collected data offline some classifier is generated: then the game (world of warccaft, e.g.) can be controlled
+* out of the collected data offline some classifier is generated: then the game (world of warcraft, e.g.) can be controlled
 * SSVEP: needs update of the classifier every day+

 * todo: check this brain41.io - hackathon; BCI designers hackathon (url does not work?)